 Thyme – Recently moved to Section Street, this new location is still operated by long-time restauranteurs who know what customers like.
 Homemade soups and their own house-made ravioli recipe are also offered with a certified angus steak that has received rave reviews.
 Very good food with a little bit of everything, and all of it being very inventive.
 Reservations for dinner are recommended.

 Gambino’s – I think this was the first restaurant we ate in when we visited Fairhope.
 Locals have always loved this place and it features not only delicious Italian dishes, but also a selection of local seafood as well as other standard items.
 Last time I checked, it had a lunch buffet, with a southern flair.
 Here’s a previous review I gave it.

-Shux on the Pier – The owners of Shux on the Pier also own Gambino’s and Thyme by the Bay, but all three are very different.
+Shux on the Pier – The owners of Shux on the Pier also own Gambino’s.
 Shux is down the hill on the Fairhope Pier and offers an variety of oyster and seafood dishes, along with a burger, steak and Philly steak sandwich.